 To report fraud, call us at 969-6999 in Hilo, at 329-3584 in Kona , or at 885-4605 in Waimea.
 Or, call 911 to report any suspicious activity.

 We want you to know about a variety of alarming scams targeting our customers so that you can better protect yourself against fraud.

 Scammers are growing increasingly sophisticated and use high-pressure tactics to extort money.
 It's very important that you not provide personal, confidential, or financial information to unknown individuals.
-And if you have any doubt about a call, email, or visit from someone claiming to represent Hawaii Electric Light, call our Customer Service Center at 548-7311.
+And if you have any doubt about a call, email, or visit from someone claiming to represent Hawaii Electric Light, call our Customer Service Center in Hilo at 969-6999, in Kona at 329-3584, or in Waimea at 885-4605.
 We care about your safety and security and can confirm whether the contact is legitimate.